Kehrlann/spring-security-authorization/slides/slides-devoxxbe-2025.md

 ⚠️ Does not read the body of the request

 ---

-# Spring Security Authorization
+# Spring Security authz tooling

-1. 🍃 A demo app
-1. **🛠️ Spring Security's authz tooling**
+&nbsp;

+Three levels to apply tooling:

 1. Request-level
 1. **Method-level**
 1. Object-level
-1. 🧠 Authorization design
-    1. Thinking about authorization
-    1. Information is key

 ---